rayrayraykk/AgentScope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 #### Prompt Strategy

 If the role field of the first message is `"system"`, a system prompt will be created.
-The rest of the messages will be combined into dialogue history in string format.
+The rest of the messages will be combined into conversation history in string format.

 ```python
 from agentscope.models import OllamaGenerationWrapper